-Field Education is an integral part of our degree program at the Mandel School.
+For 100 years, Field Education has been an integral part of our social work master’s degree program at the Mandel School.
 Graduate students collaborate with non-profit, community-based programs and government organizations while working on their degree coursework.
-Students may select field placements in the area of Direct Practice and Community Practice for Social Change.

 Field Education provides a forum for students to integrate the knowledge, skills and values that comprise the core of the professional social work practice with a self-identity as competent beginning professionals.
 The practice setting affords students with opportunities to apply didactic theory to practice, give and receive feedback regarding skill development, and experience the realities of the social work profession.
 There is the potential for a mutual exchange of practical and theoretical knowledge that may serve to enhance innovative change in both the clinical and academic venues.
 The Field Education Department endorses this expansive view of the opportunities that students and field instructors share to re-define both social work education and social work practice for the future.